-Overview of the ev Rating of the likelihood of pest freedom - ses (based on the N - ealings Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,927 out of 10,000 bundles 9,961 out of 10,000 bundles 9,979 out of 10,000 bundles 9,991 out of 10,000 bundles 9,998 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 2 out of 10,000 bundles 9 out of 10,000 bundles 21 out of 10,000 bundles 39 out of 10,000 bundles 73 out of 10,000 bundles Summary of the information used for the evaluation reported as a host of the pathogen and infection courts (e.g. pruning wounds, accidental breaking of twigs before export) are expected to be present.
+Overview of the ev aluation of Cryp honectria parasi itica for bundles of whips and se edlings Rating of the likelihood of pest freedom Pest free with so Pest free with some exceptional cases (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,927 out of 10,000 bundles 9,961 out of 10,000 bundles 9,979 out of 10,000 bundles 9,991 out of 10,000 bundles 9,998 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 2 out of 10,000 bundles 9 out of 10,000 bundles 21 out of 10,000 bundles 39 out of 10,000 bundles 73 out of 10,000 bundles

+Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cryphonectria parasitica is present in the UK, although not widely distributed, while its main host, i.e. Castanea spp., has scattered distribution in the UK.
+Quercus robur is reported as a host of the pathogen and infection courts (e.g. pruning wounds, accidental breaking of twigs before export) are expected to be present.
 The main hosts can be present either inside or in the surroundings of the nurseries.
 Altogether, this suggests that the association with the commodity may be possible.
 Measures taken against the pest and their efficacy General measures taken by the nurseries are effective against the pathogen.
 These measures include (a) the use of certified plant material; (b) inspections, surveillance, monitoring, sampling and laboratory testing; (c) hygiene measures with particular reference to the disinfection of tools and (d) application of pest control products.
 Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plants for planting neither from the UK nor from other countries due to the presence of C. parasitica between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
 Shortcomings of current measures/procedures None observed.
-Main uncertainties The level of susceptibility of Q. petraea to the pathogen.
+Main uncertainties The level of susceptibility of Q. robur to the pathogen.
 Whether symptoms may be promptly detected.
 The presence/abundance of the pathogen in the area where the nurseries are located.
+Efficiency of funcicide treatments against the pathogen

-Effect of fungicide treatments against the pathogen.
-Whether disinfection of tools is performed using products active against the pathogen.
+- Efficiency of fungicide treatments against the pathogen.Whether disinfection of tools is performed using products active against the pathogen.